Sinclair Police Heat Alert

 Heat strokes are life threatening.
 Signs include hot, red skin which may be dry or moist; changes in consciousness; vomiting; and high body temperature.
 If you are on campus, contact Sinclair Police immediately if someone shows signs of heat stroke.
 Move the person to a cooler place.
 Quickly cool the person’s body by immersing them up to their neck in cold water if possible.
 Otherwise, douse or spray the person with cold water, or cover the person with cold, wet towels or bags of ice.

-For more information on staying safe during this heat wave, view the American Red Cross Heat Wave Safety Checklist.
+For more information on what to do during this heat wave, you can download the American Red Cross Heat Wave Safety Checklist.